It4innovations/hyperqueue/docs/jobs/failure.md

 recompute only tasks with a specific status (e.g. failed tasks).

 By following combination of commands you may recompute only failed tasks.
-Let us assume that we want to recompute all failed jobs in job 5:
+Let us assume that we want to recompute all failed tasks in job 5:

 ```commandline
 $ hq submit --array=`hq job task-ids 5 --filter=failed` ./my-computation